ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

 Reversible DShot ESCs
 ---------------------

 Currently, only BLHeli32 style reversible DShot ESCs are supported.
-In order to use one, the output which drives it must be designated with the appropriate bit in the :ref:`SERVO_BLH_REMASK<SERVO_BLH_REMASK>` bitmask parameter.
+In order to use one, the output which drives it must be designated with the appropriate bit in the :ref:`SERVO_BLH_RVMASK<SERVO_BLH_RVMASK>` bitmask parameter.
 This will map the outputs 1000-1500-2000 values to the correct digital values for the ESC to provide FullReverse-Idle-FullForward range operation, respectively.

 .. note:: Currently, ArduPilot only supports the use of reversible ESCs for Plane and Rover, not Copter.